JesseNReynolds/RandomFoodClient/README.md

 # RandomFood

 ## What?
 This is a React front end application which helps indesicive diners find a place to eat.
 The goal is to reduce the strain of option overload by asking simple questions culminating in a restaurant and an option to re-roll.
+Check out this [short demo video](https://youtu.be/4Sw1_z2xyjc)

 ## Why?
 This is my final project for Flatirons School.